 Banana Slugs are really cool.
 They can be up to 9 inches in length and are recognizable by their bright yellow color.
-The slugs help to turn old leaves and plants into soil; they are “good-guys” in the forest.
-It is possible to see several on a day hike, but on this hike in the Point Reyes National Seashore, located in California, my family encountered 55 individuals in just seventy feet of trail!
+The slugs help to turn old leaves and plants into the soil; they are “good guys” in the forest.
+It is possible to see several on a day hike, but on this hike in the Point Reyes National Seashore, located in California, my family encountered 55 individuals in just seventy feet of the trail!
 What a rare treat!

 Our hike began at the Point Reyes Hostel and continued down a gentle trail to the coast.
 In a low section, moisture was being funneled off the hill and over the trail into a marshy area.
 This is when we saw a banana slug, then another and then one about every foot and a half.
 The slugs were everywhere.
 Some were fully-grown; others were just a couple of inches in length.
 Two-thirds of the slugs were pointed basically the same direction, to the moist area just over the trail.